 I guess Grandma is dating herself as that little perk disappeared a lifetime ago.

-Their current knowledge goes well beyond recognizing a long list of airline logos or airports according to the IATA codes Airport Codes Easy free New Price: $0.00 (as of 04/26/2018 01:41 UTC) .
+Their current knowledge goes well beyond recognizing a long list of airline logos or airports according to the IATA codes IATA Airport Codes New Price: $0.99 Old Price: $0.99 (as of 07/22/2018 01:08 UTC) .